francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* Add MCP2557FD at Microchip library.
+  * Add MCP2557FD (CAN FD Transceiver with Silent Mode) at Microchip library.

 * 2019-02-20 - Add foot DFN-2x3 at Microchip library.

 * 2019-02-19 - Add MCP2542xFD and MCP2544xFD at Microchip library.